rombotnik/prime-portfolio/README.md

 All writing will have a title, date, and body content to display.

 A background image will be added to make the site look pretty, and a theme from Bootswatch will be chosen.

+### Amendment 1
+A decent background image could not be found; however, the site has been approved by the developer's neighbor Kelly and so its design will remain as-is.

+Contact information will be added below the header.